IDI-Systems/acre2/docs/wiki/user/installation.md

 - Subscribe to [ACRE2 on Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=751965892) (make sure you are also subscribed to [CBA_A3](https://steamcommunity.com/sharedfiles/filedetails/?id=450814997)).
 - Launch Arma 3.
-- ACRE2 will try to copy the plugins to your TeamSpeak 3 installation directory.
+- ACRE2 will try to copy the plugins to your Mumble/TeamSpeak 3 installation directory.
 A pop-up will appear describing what the process did.
-- Launch TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.
+- Launch Mumble/TeamSpeak 3 and assure the ACRE2 plugin is enabled in the `Settings -> Plugins` window.

 ### Manual